Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: The time-dependent Hypernetted-Chain Euler-Lagrange method

 No assumption about the magnitude of variations of $v$ in time will be made.
 Since we focus here on time-dependent interactions instead of time-dependent external perturbation potentials, we restrict ourselves to homogeneous systems.
 The interaction is translationally invariant, therefore the system remains homogeneous despite the variation of $v$.
 Regarding experimental realizations, Feshbach resonances are one of the means to vary the effective interaction over many orders of magnitude in experiments with ultracold quantum gases.

-As long as the system is not too strongly correlated, 2-body correlations are usually sufficiently accurate.
-Therefore, we restrict ourselves to 2-body correlations $u_2(\qr_k-\qr_l,t)$ to discuss the dynamics resulting from a quench of $v(\qr_k-\qr_l,t)$.
+As long as the system is not too strongly correlated, two-body correlations are usually sufficiently accurate.
+Therefore, we restrict ourselves to two-body correlations $u_2(\qr_k-\qr_l,t)$ to discuss the dynamics resulting from a quench of $v(\qr_k-\qr_l,t)$.
 It turns out to be convenient to split $u_2$ into its real and imaginary part, $u_2(r)\equiv u(r)+2i\varphi(r)$, where $r=|\qr_k-\qr_l|$ is the distance between particle $k$ and $l$.
 The time-dependent generalization of the Bose Jastrow-Feenberg ansatz is

 Since $u$ and $\varphi$ depend on time, all quantities introduced below depend on time as well.